The Disability Act ensures a person with a disability cannot be discriminated against or treated unfairly because of their disability.

 Disability Amendment Act 2017

 The Disability Amendment Act 2017 came into operation on 16 August 2017.
-It made changes to authorize the sharing of certain information for the purpose of implementing the National Disability Insurance Scheme in Victoria.
+It made changes to authorise the sharing of certain information for the purpose of implementing the National Disability Insurance Scheme in Victoria.
 The amendment to the Act also enhanced the powers of the Disability Services Commissioner to investigate abuse and neglect in disability services.

 Disability Regulations 2018